FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 The Crescent also provided a space for cultural promotion with Ukraine

-Independence Day, groups from Brazil performing their traditional dances, to--- 28
+Independence Day, groups from Brazil performing their traditional dances, to
+---
+28

 Hip Hop and Opera all being showcased during the month of August.
 Local